Burglary suspect spotted on roof; school placed on lockdown

 Sgt.
 Mercedes Fortune says the suspect refused to cooperate with officers who resorted to use non-lethal means to take him into custody.

-The lockdown of the school was lifted after the suspect was removed from the roof.
+The lockdown of Phoenix Christian Preparatory School was lifted after the suspect was removed from the roof.

 No additional information was released.